Henry Worsley (explorer): Final expedition

 Worsley's intention was to follow in the spirit of his hero, Shackleton, and before starting the trip raised over £100,000 for the Endeavour Fund, set up to assist injured servicemen and women.
 The patron of the expedition was Prince William, Duke of Cambridge.
 In contrast to the 1997 solo crossing by Børge Ousland, Worsley travelled without a kite to help pull his 150 kg sledge.

 Worsley arrived at his starting point, Berkner Island, on 13 November 2015 with the aim of completing his journey in 80 days.
 He covered 913 mi in 69 days, and had only 30 mi to go.
 However, he had to spend days 70 and 71 in his tent suffering from exhaustion and severe dehydration.
 Eventually he radioed for help and was airlifted to Punta Arenas, Chile.
 He was diagnosed with bacterial peritonitis.
 On 24 January 2016, he died of organ failure following surgery at the Clínica Magallanes in Punta Arenas.
 He was 55 years old.
-Worsley was posthumously awarded the Polar Medal for his exploration of the Antarctic.
+In 2017, Worsley was posthumously awarded the Polar Medal for his exploration of the Antarctic.

 Personal life

 Worsley lived in Fulham, London.
 On 20 February 1993, he married Joanna, the daughter of Andrew Stainton, at St Mary's Church, Chilham, Canterbury, Kent.
 Together, they had two children; a son, Max, and daughter, Alicia.

+His funeral was attended by Prince William, who was also a benefactor of his final expedition.
+They last spoke on Christmas Day 2015 on a Satellite Telephone.

-In December 2017, his widow and two children visited South Georgia Island to inter his ashes in a place that he loved and near his lifelong idol, Sir Ernest Shackleton.
+In December 2017, his widow and two children visited South Georgia Island to inter his ashes in a place that he loved and near his lifelong idol, Ernest Shackleton.